square/svelte-store/README.md

 const darkMode = derived(userSettings, ($userSetting) => $userSettings?.darkMode);
 ```

 Now we've got a darkMode store that tracks whether our user has selected darkMode for our app.
 When we use this store in a component we can call `darkMode.load()`.
 This awaits userSettings loading, which in turn awaits userInfo.
 In this way, we can load a derived store to automatically load the sources of its data and to wait for its final value.
-What's more, since darkMode derives froma reloadable source, we can call `darkMode.reload()` to get new userInfo if we encounter a situation where the user's darkMode setting may have changed.
+What's more, since darkMode derives from a reloadable source, we can call `darkMode.reload()` to get new userInfo if we encounter a situation where the user's darkMode setting may have changed.

 This isn't very impressive with our simple example, but as we build out our app and encounter situations where derived values come fom multiple endpoints through several layers of derivations this becomes much more useful.
 Being able to call load and reload on just the data you need is much more convenient than tracking down all of the dependencies involved!